LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 Tags: "Authentication, React, User Roles"
 ---

 In modern websites that serve different kinds of users, there is a need to create a distinction between users to determine what kind of privileges are assigned to them.
 You can achieve this with authentication.
-Through authentication, we validate user specific credentials to determine if the user is genuine and then assign a specific role, which could be a simple client or administrator access, for example.
+Through authentication, we validate user-specific credentials to determine if the user is genuine and then assign a specific role, which could be a simple client or administrator access, for example.

-User authentication is usually carried out through the use of  a trusted third-party customer identity and access management (CIAM) software.
+User authentication is usually carried out by using a trusted third-party customer identity and access management (CIAM) software.
 This tutorial uses LoginRadius API to carry out user authentication and role assignment in a React application.

 ## Prerequisites